dangazineu/agentza/experimental/reference/SPEC.md

      where `{ID}` is the application’s unique name.

    - **Request Headers:**
-     - `X-Signature`: A cryptographic signature of the `timestamp` generated with the application’s private key.
+     - `X-Signature`: A cryptographic signature of the `timestamp`, generated with the application’s private key.

    - **Request Body (JSON):**
      ```json